mujtabahumayon/mujtabahumayon/README.md

 - 👋 Hi, I’m @mujtabahumayon
-- 👀 I’m interested in Full stack Web Development (MERN STACK)
+- 👀 I’m interested in Data Science / Machine Learning
-- 🌱 I’m currently learning Full Stack Web Development (MERN STACK)
+- 🌱 I’m currently persuing Masters in Computer Science
-- 💞️ I’m looking to collaborate on Mern Stack
+- 💞️ I’m looking to collaborate on Machine Learning Projects
-- 📫 How to reach me ...
-O.o
+- 📫 How to reach me: LinkedIn : https://www.linkedin.com/in/mujtabahumayon/

 <!---
 mujtabahumayon/mujtabahumayon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.